archangel4031/GASAssociate/README.md

 #### Update Log

+  - Ver 1.5.1
+	 - Update plugin project to Unreal Engine 5.1 The project name has also changed
+	 - Update API to Unreal Engine version 5.1.
+Code changed in Target Actor Classes
+	 - Added prompt for using GAS Associate Helper.
+Now the plugin will explicitly ask you to press *Yes* before modifying the files
   - Ver 1.5.0
      - Added functions for setting Attribute Values directly from Character Class.
 These can be used to initialize Attributes from Save File for example.
      - Updated GAS Associate Helper to create Setter functions for changing Attributes directly.
 Now GAS Associate Helper will also create these Setter functions for each Attribute